Table of Contents

 Comparison To A Rohloff Hub

-Up to 300g lighter.
-Given that the Rohloff hub/shifter/cables is around 2200g, this hub could be 15% lighter overall.
+Over 300g lighter.
+Given that the Rohloff hub/shifter/cables are around 2200g, this hub is ~15% lighter overall.

 Hydraulic shifting.
 With fluid in the shifting cables, the Kindernay offers a lower friction shift.